-On June 13, 2018, the Board of Directors approved the adoption of a share repurchase program under which the Company is authorized to repurchase plan").
+On June 13, 2018, the Board of Directors approved the adoption of a share repurchase program under which the Company is authorized to repurchase up to 1.55 million shares of common stock (the "2018 Repurchase Plan").
 On March 21, 2023, the Board of Directors approved the adoption of a share repurchase program under which the Company is authorized to repurchase up to \$50 million of the Company's common stock (the "2023 Repurchase Plan"), extending the Company's ability to repurchase common stock beyond the 1.55 million shares previously authorized in 2018.
 Both the 2018 Repurchase Plan and 2023 Repurchase Plan are open-ended in duration and allow the Company to make repurchases from time to time on the open market or in negotiated transactions, including under Rule 10b5-1 plans.
 Repurchases under the plans are at the Company's discretion, subject to applicable law, share availability, price and financial performance, among other considerations.
-During the three-month period ended June 30, 2023, the Company repurchased 1,084,336 shares at an average price per share of \$12.00 and a total cost of \$12.4 million.
-During the three- and six-month periods ended June 30, 2022, the Company repurchased 88,184 shares at an average price per share of \$13.20 and a total cost of \$1.2 million.
-As of June 30, 2023, the Company has authorization to repurchase an additional \$45.8 million of the Company's common stock under the 2023 Repurchase Plan; all shares authorized under the 2018 Repurchase Plan have been repurchased.
+During the nine-month period ended September 30, 2022, the Company repurchased 40,000 shares at an average price per share of \$12.38 and a total cost of \$0.5 million.
+During the nine-month period ended September 30, 2022, the Company repurchased 40,000 shares at an average price per share of \$12.38 and a total cost of \$0.5 million.
+During the nine-month period ended September 30, 2022, the Company repurchased 40,000 shares at an average price per share of \$12.38 and a total cost of \$0.5 million.
+During the nine-month period ended September 30, 2022, the Company repurchase 40,000 shares at an average price per share of \$12.38 and a total cost of \$0.5 million.
+During the nine-month period ended September 30, 2022, the Company repurchase 40,000 shares at an average price per share of \$12.94 and a total cost of \$1.7 million.
+The Company did not repurchase any common shares during the three-month period ended September 30, 2023, the Company second shares and ditional \$45.8 million of the Company's common stock under the 2023 Repurchase Plan; all shares authorized under the 201